 A drop in the CPM rate cancels out most of the efforts made by publishers.
-No matter the improvements that are made to the inventory, chances are, the profits might not be the same as Q4 with market not offering the same CPM.
+No matter the improvements that are made to the inventory, chances are, the profits might not be the same as in Q4, with the market not offering the same CPM.

 Impact of Advertiser’s Budget Allocation

 Usually, most businesses start their year by devising new strategies for better profits.
 The planning of these strategies often takes time before getting executed.
-Resultantly, they prevent advertisers from executing the campaigns further affecting publisher’s ad earning in parallel.
+Resultantly, they prevent advertisers from executing the campaigns, further affecting the publisher’s ad earnings in parallel.

-In a nutshell, advertisers allocate minimum budget in January making it a low-earning month for publishers.
+In a nutshell, advertisers allocate a minimum budget in January, making it a low-earning month for publishers.
 And they decrease the CPM rates on their campaigns, making publishers either sell their inventory at a lower price or show unfilled impressions.

 Is Everyone Losing Money?

 Yes.
 If compared to Q4 earnings, publishers see a significant decrease in their ad revenue.

 Here is a graph showing ad revenue fluctuations: